-Agave attenuata [a-GAH-vee] [at-ten-yoo-AY-tuh] is an unusual succulent belonging to the Agave plant genus and the Asparagaceae family of plants.
+Agave attenuata is an unusual succulent belonging to the Agave plant genus and the Asparagaceae family of plants.

-It’s native to the Mexican state of Jalisco where it produces a long, curved stem with greenish-yellow flowers.
+It’s native to central Mexico in the state of Jalisco where it produces long, curved flower stalks with greenish-yellow flower color.

 - Fox Tail Agave